lmxyy/sige/diffusion/README.md

 * `masks`  stores the difference masks between the original images and the edited images in `.npy` format.
 * `gt` stores the corresponding ground-truth images from [LSUN Church](https://github.com/fyu/lsun) dataset.

+If the dataset downloading is too slow for you, you can switch the download source from our website to Google Drive with `--download_tool gdown`.

 ## Get Started

 ### DDPM